Columbia Silver Ridge Lite Long Sleeve - Women's Review

 Of the button-up shirts in this review, this one is made of some of the most lightweight, breathable fabric.
-Helpfully for hikers and backpackers, the Silver Ridge has the back vent opening on each side of the shoulders, meaning it retains at least some of its venting abilities even when you're wearing a backpack.
+Helpful for hikers and backpackers, the Silver Ridge has a back vent opening on each side of the shoulders, meaning it retains at least some of its venting abilities even when you're wearing a backpack.
 This shirt also sports moisture-wicking technology and dries quite quickly.

-Made of 100% ripstop polyester, this shirt gives our reviewers a sense of comfort that it isn't immediately ruined by a chance encounter with a cactus or thorny bush.
+Made of 100% ripstop polyester, this shirt provides comfort that can also withstand a chance encounter with a cactus or thorny bush.
 The seams are also double stitched, and the fabric is treated to be antimicrobial (to help prevent that four-weeks-on-trail smell).
-While this is a great feature for everyday use, we found that none of the anti-smell-treated shirts we tested actually stayed stench-free if they became actually wet with sweat.
+While this is a great feature for everyday use, we found that none of the anti-smell-treated shirts we tested actually stayed stench-free if they became wet with sweat.
 But for staying dry (good luck with that!), it works alright.

 This garment sports tab sleeves, back vents, and two chest pockets.
-It is also the only button-up shirt in this review to have a hidden zippered hip pocket.
+It is also fairly unique among buttoned shirts in this review in that it has a hidden zippered hip pocket.

 This shirt retails slightly on the lower-middle side of the pack among options we tested.
-If you're looking for a versatile on-trail shirt, but want to save a few bucks, we feel that this shirt from Columbia is a solid option to suit a wide variety of needs.
+If you're looking for a versatile on-trail shirt, but want to save a few bucks, we feel that the Silver Ridge is a solid option to suit a wide variety of needs.

-The Columbia Silver Ridge Lite is a well-rounded sun shirt.
-Our reviewers like it for both hiking AND a day at the office.
+The Columbia Silver Ridge Lite is well-rounded and our reviewers like it for both hiking AND a day at the office.
 Worth trying on before you buy, this shirt is soft but comfortable and might be just the right style for you.
-However, if you want a versatile button-up shirt that's better suited to paddle sports, you might consider another option.
+That said, if you want a versatile button-up shirt that's better suited to paddle sports, you might consider another option.